ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options:
  {: #ddos-options}

- - **{{site.data.keyword.cis_short_notm:}}  (CIS)** - Applicable in public internet access environments, particularly in production environments and where dispersed users are accessing apps in a content delivery manner,
+ - **{{site.data.keyword.cis_short_notm}}  (CIS)** - Applicable in public internet access environments, particularly in production environments and where dispersed users are accessing apps in a content delivery manner,
  - **NexGen Firewall** - Perhaps more applicable where an edge firewall is already being used and users are not dispersed, and cost is factor, and
  - **No DDoS** - Not required in private only networks.